DiRoots-Limited/DiRoots.Stellar.Releases/README.md

-DiRoots Stellar is an advanced Web IFC Viewer.

-This application is currently under development.

-[Subscribe](http://eepurl.com/gercRT) to be notified about the new versions and updates.
+A Free and powerful Web IFC Viewer to manage your BIM models.

 🇬🇧 UK Office:
 Thomas House,